Now United: 2021: Now Love, New Member and Love, Love, Love: A Musical

-The group released its first song of the year, "How Far We've Come" on January 8, 2021.
-The next single, which debuted on January 15, was titled "Lean On Me".
-"Lean On Me" was shot by choreographer Nicki Andersen and was set in Emirates Place in Abu Dhabi, UAE.
-"All Around The World" debuted on January 29.
+The group released its first song of the year, "How Far We've Come" on 8 January 2021.
+The next single, which debuted on 15 January, was titled "Lean On Me".
+"Lean On Me" was shot by choreographer Nicki Andersen and was set in Emirates Palace in Abu Dhabi, UAE.
+"All Around The World" debuted on 29 January.
 The video was filmed by each of the members in their native countries.

-The first clip, released in March for the single "Paradise" and is called "Paradise - Official Memories Video," debuted on March 9.
-Later on March 16 the music video for "Turn It Up" was released, as a part of a partnership with KitKat.
+The first clip, released in March for the single "Paradise" and is called "Paradise - Official Memories Video," debuted on 9 March.
+Later on 16 March the music video for "Turn It Up" was released, as a part of a partnership with KitKat.

-On April 10, the single "Fiesta" was released, which was filmed in Mexico, in the hotel garden of Cancun where the members were stranded.
-Then "Baila" was released.
-When they finished filming in San Luis Obispo, they left the farm on April 5 to shoot.
-A few days later, on April 9, the boys traveled from Los Angeles to Malibu.
-After a few days of filming, they traveled to Hawaii on April 13, where they shot a few music videos.
-On April 25, it was revealed that the 18th member is Spanish.
-On April 28, the identity of the new member was disclosed, 15 year-old Mallorca native Alex Mandon Rey.
+On 10 April, the single/music video for "Fiesta" was released, which was filmed in Mexico, in the hotel garden of Cancun where the members were stranded.
+Then the single/music video for "Baila" was released, filmed in San Luis Obispo.
+When they finished filming in San Luis Obispo, they left the farm on 5 April to shoot.
+A few days later, on 9 April, the boys traveled from Los Angeles to Malibu.
+After a few days of filming, they traveled to Hawaii on 13 April, where they filmed a few music videos.
+On 25 April, it was revealed that the 18th member is from Spain.
+On 28 April, the identity of the new member was disclosed, 15 year-old Mallorca native Alex Mandon Rey.

-"Let the Music Move You", which was filmed in Hawaii was released on May 1.
-The next release was on May 8, when the music video for the single "Show You How To Love" was released in Malibu, the single had been previously released solely as audio.
-Over-the-record lyric videos were released the same month, with "Baila" released on May 15, "Stand Together" on May 17, and "Come Together" on May 26.
+The single/music video for "Let the Music Move You", which was filmed in Hawaii was released on 1 May.
+The next release was on 8 May, when the music video for the single "Show You How To Love" was released in Malibu, the single had been previously released solely as audio.
+Over-the-record lyric videos were released the same month, with "Baila" released on 15 May, "Stand Together" on 17 May, and "Come Together" on 26 May.
 As a part of a Partnership with Forever 21, they released "Nobody Like Us", which was filmed in Hawaii.